BlueCross BlueShield of Tennessee Medical Policy Manual

 Myelomeningocele

-Myelomeningocele occurs when the spinal cord rather than closing remains open exposing the meninges and neural tube to the intrauterine environment.
-The neural tube gives rise to the brain, spinal cord, and other neural tissue of the central nervous system.
+Myelomeningocele occurs when abnormal closure of the spinal cord results in exposure of the meninges and neural tube to the intrauterine environment.
 This neural tube defect results in varying degrees of deformities and functional disabilities (e.g., spine, limbs, bladder, bowel, sexual dysfunction, learning disabilities and neurologic deformities).
 Although the exact cause of the neurologic deficits is unknown, possible cause is attributed to either the primary defect in closure of the neural tube or secondary injury to exposed neural tissue throughout gestation by amniotic fluid and mechanical trauma.

 Congenital Diaphragmatic Hernia

-Congenital diaphragmatic hernia results from abnormal development of the diaphragm, which permits abdominal viscera to enter the chest, frequently resulting in hypoplasia of the lungs.
-Congenital diaphragmatic hernia can vary widely in severity, depending on the size of the hernia and the timing of herniation.
-Currently, temporary tracheal occlusion using a balloon is being investigated for the treatment of congenital diaphragmatic hernia.
-Occluding the trachea of a fetus prevents the normal efflux of fetal lung fluid, which results in a build-up of secretions in the pulmonary tree and increases the size of the lungs, gradually pushing abdominal viscera out of the chest cavity and back into the abdominal cavity.
-It is believed that this will promote better lung maturation.
+Congenital diaphragmatic hernia (CDH) results from abnormal development of the diaphragm, which permits abdominal viscera to enter the chest, frequently resulting in hypoplasia of the lungs.
+CDH can vary widely in severity, depending on the size of the hernia and the timing of herniation.
+Fetal surgery for CDH originally involved open fetal surgery and repair of the diaphragmatic defect; however, as advances were made in neonatal care, the postnatal survival rate among babies undergoing standard care (without fetal intervention) improved.
+Temporary tracheal occlusion or fetal endoscopic tracheal occlusion (FETO) is being investigated for the treatment of congenital diaphragmatic hernia.
+This procedure uses a small balloon to occlude the trachea, resulting in a build-up of secretions in the pulmonary tree.
+This purportedly increases the size of the lungs and gradually pushes abdominal viscera out of the chest cavity and into the abdominal cavity.
+Additional study with longer follow-up is also needed to evaluate morbidity (e.g., neurologic and pulmonary outcomes) in survivors for the FETO procedure.

 Cardiac Malformations